CyprienBosserelle/BG_Flood/docs/tutorial/TutorialRiver.md

 ![Tide](../figure/tide_westport.png)

+!!! note
-(If more values, they will be regularly spread along the boundary and the forcing will be the linear interpolation of these values).
+    If more values are added to the file (more columns), they will be regularly spread along the boundary and the forcing will be linearly interpolated between these values.

 ## Bottom friction